-16.1.1 For vehicles using engines 80 kW max (107HP) - minimum weight 425kg.
-A weight penalty of 2kg per kilowatt will be added to cars with motors that exceed 80 kW, the maximum weight that a car is allowed to weigh, depends on the structural strength of the vehicle and will be determined by the Technical Chairman and noted on the scrutineering sheet.
-The following weight penalty will be applied to all current out of spec motors.
-2Kg for every Kw over 80 Kw and 2Kg for every Newton meter over 70nm.
+- 16.1 Class C: for vehicles using engines 48 kW max (64HP) minimum weight 350 kg.
+Two-stroke - not allowed. - 16.2 Class B: For vehicles using engines 80 kW max (107HP) minimum weight 425 kg.
+A weight penalty of 2 kg per kilowatt will be added to cars with motors that exceed 80 kW, the maximum weight that a car is allowed to weigh, depends on the structural strength of the vehicle and will be determined by the Technical Chairman and noted on the scrutineering sheet. - 16.3 The following weight penalty will be applied to all current out of spec motors.
+2Kg for every Kw over 80 w and 2 Kg for every Newton meter over 70nm.

-16.1.2 The minimum weight of a class-B car, will be determined by the model of engine used.
+The minimum weight of a class-B car will be determined by the model of engine used.
 The following minimum weights for the homologated motors will be used: